tyanakiev/SimplePOSTerminal/README.md

+### Simple POS Terminal program

+Part of my C++ course at UWGB.

+> Check bottom of the page for a disclaimer.

 ## Home menu:

 The POS system will have two different sets of menus.
 One menu is for the customers who come to the store to buy products.
 The other is for the administrator who runs the store.
 Imagine that the store runs by the administrator who can add new products and is interested to see report at his/her discretion.
 Therefore, you need to implement the initial menu as follows: